jsivark/blog/_posts/2024-10-31-AgentResource.markdown

 	<rect width="10" height="10" x="400" y="60" style="fill:rgb(225,229,224)" />
 </svg>
  -->
+ This is a compilation of resources and papers focused on improving LLM performance, reasoning ability, and planning skills.
+It covers the use of reinforcement learning (RL) and examines how increasing test-time compute impacts their agentic capabilities.
+ ### Papers
  **MCTS & Inference time search**

 - [ ] [Building math agents](https://www.arxiv.org/pdf/2409.02392)